Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

+The $\Delta \chi^2=1$ uncertainty is interpreted as the frequentist 68\% central confidence interval on the ``$\alpha_s$ parameter'' determined from imaginary repetitions (replicas) of the same experiments using the same fitting methodology.
+Each such replica consists of the same selection of data points, which differ only in their random fluctuations within Gaussian uncertainties of the input measurements.

+But, this surrogate parameter may differ from the true $\alpha_s$ realized in nature if the input data are inconsistent.
+Such tensions reveal non-negligible data selection uncertainty, which is a part of the model (epistemic) uncertainty.

-One of the conclusions from Sec.~\ref{sec:results-P2} is that, regardless of the implementation of the experimental correlation models, we observe a large spread among the most preferred $\alpha_s(M_Z)$ among the different classes of experiments (DIS, DY, and Jet and top-quark pair production (Jet+$t{\bar t}$) combined), as quantified by the positions of the minima of their $\chi^2$ profiles in Fig.~\ref{fig:alpha_s_chi2_scan}.
-If the errors are quantified by the $\Delta \chi^2 = 1$ criterion, leading to $\delta_\textrm{68\%} \alpha_s(M_Z) \sim 0.0004$, the discrepancies among the preferred $\alpha_s(M_Z)$ values from different classes of processes are truly significant.
+Not only is the $\Delta \chi^2=1$ uncertainty $\approx 0.0004$ smaller the world average quoted in the PDG~\cite{ParticleDataGroup:2024cfk}; by such measure the discrepancies among the input $\alpha_s$ values from different classes of processes are truly significant.
 In particular, we noticed that the DIS measurements show a large disagreement with DY and Jet+$t\bar{t}$ measurements.
-This behavior reveals the presence of tensions between the experiments within the CT25 global data set, which can also be established by other means.
+This behavior reflects the presence of tensions within the CT25 global data set, which can also be seen at the level of individual data sets.

-Even when theory perfectly agrees with data, the $\chi^2_E/N_\textrm{pt}$ ratios of individual experiments fluctuate around the expectation of one with a known probability.
+When theory perfectly agrees with data, the $\chi^2_E/N_\textrm{pt}$ ratios of individual experiments fluctuate around the expectation of one with a known probability.
 What is actually seen in all global fits is that the spread of $\chi^2_E/N_\textrm{pt}$ is wider than this normal distribution arising from purely stochastic fluctuations.
-One can demonstrate this enlargement of discrepancies by considering histograms of effective Gaussian variables $S_E$ \cite{Kovarik:2019xvh} constructed from $\chi^2_E$.
-While, in the absence of tensions, the distribution of $S_E$ is expected to be consistent with the standard normal distribution $\mathcal{N}(0,1)$, the empirically obtained histograms of $S_E$ for the CT, MSHT, and NNPDF global fits are wider than $\mathcal{N}(0,1)$.
-This behavior raises the question of finding consistent procedures to combine the $\alpha_s(M_Z)$ values from individual experiments and their corresponding uncertainties.
+One can demonstrate this enlargement of discrepancies by considering histograms of effective Gaussian variables $S_E$ constructed from $\chi^2_E$ \cite{Lai:2010vv,Hou:2019efy}.
+While, in the absence of tensions, the distribution of $S_E$ is consistent with the standard normal distribution $\mathcal{N}(0,1)$, the empirically obtained histograms of $S_E$ for the CT, MSHT, and NNPDF global fits are wider than $\mathcal{N}(0,1)$ \cite{Kovarik:2019xvh}.